surajmishra09/SQL_Challenge_CodeBasics/README.md

 # Dataset
 This Dataset are provided by codebasics.
-Overview of the tables found in the 'gdb023' (atliq_hardware_db) database.
+Overview of the tables found in the (.sql format) database.
 It includes information for six main tables:

 1. dim_customer: contains customer-related data
 2. dim_product: contains product-related data